The Problem: Business leaders in Asia think inclusion is too complicated and yields little return

 Uneven distribution of legal frameworks that promote inclusion in Asia.

-Our Solution: Make it easier for companies in Asia to be inclusive and reap return on investment
+Our Solution: Make it easier for business leaders in Asia to be inclusive while improving bottomline

-Enterprise-size and smaller companies in Asia can capitalise on the virtuous cycle of inclusive business unlocking over $220m USD in consumer spending power in Singapore alone.
-Our tools and services help business leaders achieve the following goals:
+When enterprise-size and smaller companies in Asia use inclusion as a business strategy they can unlock over $220m USD in consumer spending power in Singapore alone.
+Our inclusive business registry, employers showcase and other practical tools help business leaders achieve the following goals:

 Attract more talent

 Positioning your company as an inclusive employer helps you attract top talent with less effort and reduces the overall cost of recruitment.
-Our talent sourcing tools help you reach capable jobseekers through our coalition of community partners across women, disability, age, LGBT and other diversity pillars.
+Our Employers Showcase helps you reach capable jobseekers through our coalition of community partners across women, disability, age, LGBT and other diversity pillars.

 Reach more customers

 When your products and services are promoted inclusively you can tap into active word of mouth networks, build customer loyality and save valuable marketing dollars.
-Our marketing channels help you reach multiple consumer segments with efficiency, including over 100,000 minority women, people with disabilities, LGBTQ and more.
+Our Buyer’s Marketplace helps you reach multiple consumer segments with efficiency, including over 100,000 minority women, people with disabilities, LGBT and more.
 Registered inclusive businesses also get listed on the Be Inclusive mobile app.

 Improving your company’s reputation through inclusive practices builds your standing among the growing numbers of socially conscious customers, employees and investors.
-We help leaders build inclusion within their company authentically through ‘lunch & learn’ sessions, workshops and strategic advisory grounded by international best practice tailored for the Asian business environment.
+Our inclusive Business Registry, checklists, templates, workplace talks and other practical tools help leaders build inclusion within their company authentically.
+Our work is underpinned by international best practice and tailored for the Asian business environment.

 How much does Be Inclusive's services cost?